Oman Expat Health Insurance Guide

 Healthcare has been a focus of public policy for the last few decades and Oman now offers some of the highest quality care in the world.
 A report in 2001 by the World Health Organization ranked the quality of care in Oman as number eight in the world.

 While high standards of care can be expected, medical care in Oman can be expensive.
-Expats and tourists will be expected to pay for their own medical care so fully-featured health insurance should be considered obligatory.
+Expats and tourists will be expected to pay for their own medical care so fully-featured health or travel insurance for expats should be considered obligatory.

 The ambulance service in Oman is a recent addition and there have been complaints about the speed of service received.
 It seems to be taking the drivers some time to get used to the process.
 It has been suggested by some experts that it may be better to drive a patient to hospital yourself, rather than waiting around for an ambulance that may get lost on the way.